 - Helping students better understand their assessment requirements as appropriate.

-The Student Welfare Counsellor is available for all Wall Street students and provides counselling based on appointment.
+The Student Welfare Counselling is available for all Wall Street students and provides counselling based on appointment.

-Students can contact the Student Welfare Counsellor via email ([email protected]) for consultation on:
+Students can contact the Student Welfare Officer via email ([email protected]) for consultation on:

 - Stress due to study